zaartix/job_cat/README.md

-# Test tasks for some nice employer
+# Test tasks for employer

 ## Overview
 This is the result of a test task for one of the employers.
 The name of the employer is hidden for privacy reasons of their test tasks.